Helena Schilizzi

-Helena Stefanovich Schilizzi (Έλενα Σκυλίτση-Στεφάνοβικ, Elena Skylitsi-Stefanovik; 18 September 1873 — 7 September 1959), was a wealthy British philanthropist, and second wife of the Greek statesman Eleftherios Venizelos.
+Helena Stefanovich Schilizzi (Έλενα Σκυλίτση-Στεφάνοβικ, Elena Skylitsi-Stefanovik; 18 September 1873 – 7 September 1959), was a wealthy Greek-British philanthropist, and second wife of the Greek statesman Eleftherios Venizelos.

 Early life

-Helena Stefanovich Schilizzi was born in London, the daughter of John Stefanovich Schilizzi and Virginia Sechiari Schilizzi.
-Her parents were both Greeks, but according to the surname Stefanovich her father could have been of Serb origin; born in Constantinople, her father was a wealthy merchant.
+Helena Stefanovich Schilizzi was born in Bayswater, London, the daughter of John Stefanovich Schilizzi and Virginia Sechiari Schilizzi.
+Her parents were both Greeks with origins in Chios, but according to the surname Stefanovich her father could have been of Serb origin; born in Constantinople, her father was a wealthy merchant.

 Philanthropy and other contributions

 In 1917, Helena Schilizzi endowed the Koraes Chair of Modern Greek and Byzantine History, Language and Literature, a professorship at King's College London, to promote studies in modern Greek literature and history.
 The first holder of the Koraes Chair was historian Arnold J. Toynbee, from 1919 to 1924.

 Schilizzi donated money for hospitals, theatres, schools, and for war relief and other emergencies in Greece.
 In widowhood, she sold her house in Athens to become the British embassy in Greece.
 One of her London houses in Grosvenor Square was used as a Greek embassy, during the tenure of diplomat and writer Giorgos Seferis.
 Helena Schilizzi Venizelos published a short memoir, À l'ombre de Veniselos ("In the shadow of Venizelos"), in 1955.